 Cedars-Sinai’s Women’s Heart Center provides risk assessment, diagnosis and heart disease care.
 The center is designed to help women reduce their chances of heart disease through a preventive approach, including state-of-the-art screening and diagnostic testing.

-The American Heart Association is a national voluntary health agency whose mission is: “Building healthier lives, free of cardiovascular diseases and stroke.”
+The American Heart Association is a national voluntary health agency with chapters throughout the United States whose mission is: “Building healthier lives, free of cardiovascular diseases and stroke.”
+The website includes a tool to search for your local chapter based on your zip code.

 Using a global network of volunteer effort and the collective skills of experts in healthcare, CardioStart International provides free heart surgery and associated medical care to children and adults living in underserved regions of the world, irrespective of political position or religious creed.